Phone, Calendar, and Web Conferencing

-When your phone receives an incoming call, the touchscreen displays the caller’s number or name (if the caller is in your phone’s contact list and Model S has access to your contacts).
+When your phone receives an incoming call, the instrument panel and touchscreen display the caller’s number or name (if the caller is in your phone’s contact list and Model S has access to your contacts).

 Touch one of the options on the touchscreen to Answer or Ignore the call.
 Depending on the phone you are using and what speakers you used for your most recent call, your phone may prompt you to choose which speakers you want to use for the incoming call.

 When a call is in progress, you can display the call menu on the instrument panel by pressing the top button on the right side of the steering wheel.
 Then roll the right scroll button and choose an option (see Using Right Steering Wheel Buttons).
 To adjust the call volume, roll the steering wheel's left scroll button during a call.